trentm/node-dashdash/README.md

 - `default`.
 Optional.
 A default value used for this option, if the option isn't specified in argv.

+- `hidden` (Boolean).
+Optional, default false.
+If true, help output will not include this option.

 # Option group headings